-Restraining Order Lawyers in San Jose
+Restraining Order Lawyers

 What You Need to Know About Restraining Orders in Santa Clara County

 If you are experiencing domestic violence, or are falsely accused of committing domestic violence, you may be feeling helpless.
-The Moreno Family Law Firm specializes in assisting clients who are either falsely accused or victims of domestic violence and need portection.
+The Moreno Family Law Firm specializes in assisting clients who are either falsely accused or victims of domestic violence and need protection.

 For those that are victims of domestic violence, one of the tools of protection we use is the domestic violence restraining order.